StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 - Add 600μL isopropyl alcohol to fill tube
 - Invert eppy several times gently (>20x)
 - Separate DNA by centrifuging the mixture at 13,000 rcf for 10 minutes.
- - The DNA be at the bottom of the eppy (pellet)
+- The DNA should be at the bottom of the eppy (pellet)
-- Remove supernatant, being careful not to discard any of the pellet, which is clear and hard to see.
+- Remove supernatant (here: liquit above you), being careful not to discard any of the pellet, which is clear and hard to see.

+	DNA is negatively charged, therefore hydrophilic (dissolves in water).
+The carbon chain of alcohol is hydrophobic, so the DNA is less soluble and precipitates.
+Isopropanol and ethanol are alcohol.
+Isopropanol has a longer carbon chain than ethanol (therefore more hydrophobic) and thus precipitates DNA stronger than ethanol.
+The problem is that isopropanol also precipitates salts.
+To remove salts, we wash the DNA pellet with ethanol in STEP 6.

 ### STEP 6: Wash the DNA to remove unwanted substances